 A few days later Woody was down at the Glasspar facility meeting with the man Miller spoke of.
 Bill Tritt had already made several fiberglass bodies for customers.
 They looked great, like an American translation of the XJ120’s svelte shape.
 Woody ordered two on the spot.

 The product people loved the sleek lines accented with Willys styling cues.
-The engineers loved how the low mass and 50/50 weight distribution brought their new F-head “Lightning” six-cylinder engine alive.
-Dealers, who were there attending a gathering, also loved the Wildfire.
-Willys’ brass was excited too.
+The engineers loved how the car's low mass and 50/50 weight distribution brought their new F-head “Lightning” six-cylinder engine alive.
+Dealers loved the showroom traffic the Wildfire was sure to generate.
+Willys’ brass was excited, too.
 But they delayed a final decision on whether to go forward with the Wildfire because mounting financial difficulties.
 Despite the uncertainty, Woody Woodill, the eternal optimist, may have jumped the gun a bit when he issued a press release announcing the new Willys Wildfire.

-A few weeks later, Willys Overland was forced to sell itself to Kaiser Motors, a well-financed automotive upstart that did not yet know the jig was up for independents carmakers.
+A few weeks later, cash-strapped Willys Overland was forced to sell itself to Kaiser Motors, a well-financed automotive upstart that did not yet know the jig was up for independents carmakers.
 Unfortunately for Woody Woodill, Kaiser was already planning their own fiberglass sports car designed by Dutch Darrin.
-Having committed to the Darrin, they had no choice but to proceed.
+Having committed to the Kaiser-Darrin, they had no choice but to proceed.
 This was truly a shame.
-With its silly sliding doors, it was more of a boulevard cruiser than a proper sports car.
+With its silly sliding doors, the Darrin was more of a boulevard cruiser than a proper sports car.
 With questionable build quality and a nosebleed price tag, it was amazing that Kaiser managed to sell 435 of them.
 Imagine what they could have done with the better and cheaper Wildfire.
-Ultimately it didn’t matter.
+Ultimately, it didn’t matter.
 Two years later Kaiser was out of the car business in North America.

 Undaunted, Woody went ahead on his own.
 He sold his Dodge dealership and focused his energies on building and marketing the Woodill Wildfire.
 He set up shop near the Willys dealership, which he kept.
 There, he proceeded to build 7 factory fresh cars in 1953.
 These were the first “mass produced” fiberglass-bodied cars, beating the Corvette to market by a few weeks.